 DIRECTORS RESPONSIBILITY STATEMENT:

-a) that in the preparation of the annual accounts for the year ended March 31 2015the applicable accounting standards had been followed along with proper explanationrelating o material departures wherever applicable;
+a) that in the preparation of the annual accounts for the year ended March 31 2017the applicable accounting s tandards had been followed along with proper explanationrelating o material departures wherever applicable if any;

-b) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for the year under review;
+b) the Directors had selected such accounting policies and applied them onsistently andmade judgments and e stimates that are reasonable and prudent so as to give a true andfair v iew of the state of affairs of the Company at 31st March 2017 and of the profit ofthe Company for the year under review;

 c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-f) That the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively.
+e) that the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO:

-Pursuant to the provisions of Section 134(3)(m) of the Companies Act 2013 read withthe Companies (Accounts) Rules 2014 prescribed particulars as applicable is annexedhereto as Annexure D and forms part of this Report.
+Pursuant to the provisions of Section 134(3)(m) of the Companies Act 2013 read withthe Companies (Accounts) Rules 2014 prescribed particulars as applicable is annexedhereto as Annexure V' and forms part of this Report.